calebmadrigal/insurance-plan-analysis/README.md

 ### How to run

+There are two options to run these...

+#### Option 1: IPython Notebook installed with dependencies

+Install IPython Notebook (Project Jupyter) along with dependencies (TBD), and then you can run:

+    ipython3 notebook

+#### Option 2: Data Science Toolkit

 I recommend running these with the [Data Science Toolkit](http://datasciencetoolbox.org/) Vagrant box, which comes with IPython Notebook and the scientific computing stack.

 Here are the directions to get the Data Science Toolkit setup: